MiaadTeam/lesan/README.md

 };
 ```

-we should set schema in `coreApp` :
+We should set the schema in `coreApp`:

 ```typescript
 const users = coreApp.odm.setModel("user", userPure, userInRel, userOutRel);